Dr. Jay Thornton, chair

 Fax: (936) 468-1850

 Objectives of the Department

-The Department of Kinesiology and Health Science offers programs of study leading to the Master of Science.
-The purpose of the graduate programs is to improve the competency of human performance and behavioral and preventive medicine professionals and to provide an educational and clinical background for the certified athletic trainer.
-It also is the conscious intent of the department to serve as a center for conducting research and for interpreting new professional developments in health science, kinesiology (behavioral and preventive medicine, and human performance studies) and athletic training.
+The Department of Kinesiology and Health Science offers two programs of study leading to the Master of Science.
+The purpose of the graduate programs is to improve the competency of human performance and to provide an educational and clinical background in athletic training.
+It also is the conscious intent of the department to serve as a center for conducting research and for interpreting new professional developments in kinesiology (human performance) and athletic training.

 The department has a number of graduate assistantships available.
 For information and applications for graduate assistantships, contact the chair of the department.

 The Human Performance and Biochemistry Laboratories of the Department of Kinesiology and Health Science are used extensively as both an applied learning center and research facility.
 Ample opportunities are provided for students to utilize the laboratory equipment and to solve research problems.
 The 4,500-square-foot SFA Sports Medicine Complex is an integral part of the graduate athletic training clinical experiences.